*UPDATED: August 22, 2018*

 About fifteen years ago, I was diagnosed with Generalized Anxiety Disorder (GAD) and depression.
 At first, I didn’t understand what that meant.
 I associated anxiety with the word “worry” and thought, doesn’t everyone worry?

 What I’ve learned over the years is there’s a normal amount of worrying that everyone experiences in life and in some situations, this can actually help enhance a person’s performance or outcome.
 Then, there is the worrying and overthinking associated with GAD; the kind of worrying that affects day-to-day life, worrying about unrealistic situations or scenarios, worrying that is downright debilitating.

-Not only was I an adult struggling to deal with my anxiety every day, but three years ago I had my first child and am now currently expecting my second.
-While I am absolutely in love with my daughter and wouldn’t change anything, becoming a mom is one of the most terrifying experiences of my life.
-A big part of this is due to my anxiety and the amount of new irrational and overwhelming thoughts that began to consume me.
+Not only was I an adult struggling to deal with my anxiety every day, but now I am a mom to a toddler and a baby.
+While I am absolutely in love with my girls and wouldn’t change anything, becoming a mom is one of the most terrifying experiences of my life.
+A big part of this is due to my anxiety and the amount of new irrational and overwhelming thoughts that now consume me.

 Here is a peek inside my brain as I share a few common thoughts/fears that race through my head at any given time.

 If someone else is going to drive my child, they are going to crash and get in a horrible accident.

 I know how ridiculous this may seem to some people.
 I mean, driving is a huge part of everyday life that most people don’t think twice about.
 However, I cannot tell you how many times I have felt the need to go over the right way to put my daughter in her car seat and properly buckle her seat belt with anyone that just might have to drive her somewhere.
 And if I know about the trip in advance, forget about it.
 I am worrying the entire time until she is back home safe.